Partnerships: Concluding Enquiries: Example

 Concluding the Enquiry

-Once we complete our enquiries we must issue a closure notice for the partnership enquiry to Stephen, the nominated partner, under Section 28B(1).
+Once we complete our enquiries in full we must issue a final closure notice for the partnership enquiry to Stephen, the nominated partner, under Section 28B(1B).
 The notice amends the figure of profit to what we consider should have been returned in the partnership statement (£65,000).
 We also enclose a letter showing how this is allocated between the partners, in proportion to the normal sharing arrangements as follows

 - Hazel - £28,500